AndyAkofioSowah/bug-tracking-system/README.md

 ### Clone the repository

 git clone https://github.com/AndyAkofioSowah/bug-tracking-system.git
-cd bug-tracking-system

 ### Run the application

-Copy code
-./gradlew bootRun
-Or run directly from IntelliJ IDEA.
+Run directly from IntelliJ IDEA.

 Access the app
 Open http://localhost:8080 in your browser.